• Skip to primary navigation

 Jump to Recipe Print Recipe

-This is the best sugar free cranberry sauce recipe!
-It's so easy to make and this healthy cranberry sauce uses orange juice, vanilla extract and grated apple instead of sugar.
-With hints of cinnamon and vanilla it's perfect for the holidays and is safe for those with diabetes and on a vegan, low carb, paleo or Whole30 diet.
+This is the best healthy cranberry sauce recipe!
+It's so easy to make with just 4 ingredients and this low sugar cranberry sauce uses orange juice, vanilla extract, and apple instead of sugar.
+With hints of cinnamon and vanilla it's perfect for the holidays.

 A bowl of sugar free cranberry sauce with fresh mint leaves on top for garnish.